 Horticulture program helps clients gain and develop gardening skills.
 The program covers Work Health & Safety (WH&S), tool and equipment recognition, and using equipment correctly.
 Some clients who gain skills and confidence in horticulture have been transferred to be paid supported employees in Windgap’s Growability team.

-TTW’s retail program has continued to be a success throughout the year with several of our young clients participating in work experience.
+YEP’s retail program has continued to be a success throughout the year with several of our young clients participating in work experience.
 The program covers learning stock recognition, product placement and presentation.
 The clients also learn how to conduct themselves appropriately in the workplace and how to follow WH&S policies and procedures.